The Employment Law Review: Germany

 Two different sets of circumstances exist in respect of transfers of data to other countries.

 In respect of transferring data to another recipient within the European Union or the EEA, since the main purpose of the GDPR is to have a uniform data protection level, the same regulations for data processing apply in each EU Member State.
 Thus, no prior authorisation from the supervising authorities is required.

 Transfers of data to a third country is allowed only if there is an adequate level of protection in the country concerned.
 There are three main grounds for such a transfer:

 - an adequacy decision by the European Commission according to Article 45 of the GDPR;

-- the transfer is subject to appropriate safeguards according to Article 46 of the GDPR, such as the Standard Contractual Clauses (Paragraph 2, lit. (c)); or
+- it is subject to appropriate safeguards according to Article 46 of the GDPR, such as the Standard Contractual Clauses (Paragraph 2(c)), which have recently been renewed by the EU Commission; or

 - one of the conditions under Article 49 of the GDPR applies (e.g., explicit consent by the data subject).

 Additionally, in July 2020, the CJEU declared in its Schrems II ruling that the data protection agreement on the transfer of personal data between the European Union and the United States (the Privacy Shield) fails to meet the requirements of the GDPR.